-The village preserves many sites with medieval characteristics, like narrow streets and some stone houses.
+The village preserves many medieval features, like narrow streets and stone houses.

-Both the old and the new churches were built in two periods of prosperity, the repopulation period and the olive tree spread one.
-18th-century Església de Sant Miquel (church) boasts a beautiful Baroque façade and a Neoclassical inner nave.
-There is still the old church, where the simple late Romanesque façade stands out.
+Both the old and the new churches were built during the two periods of prosperity, the repopulation period and the time when olive cultivation was spreading.
+The 18th-century Sant Miquel church boasts a beautiful Baroque façade and a Neoclassical inner nave.
+The old church with its simple late Romanesque façade is well preserved.